 Elmo: Bossy!
 Betty! ...
 Oopseggs in my coopIll go now.

-Here are some of my palindromic creations, with commentary.
+Here are some of my palindromic creations, with commentary, from 2001.
 These were submitted to Michael Donner, editor of the incredible compendium I Love Me, Vol. I. Mr. Donner kindly declared them "gems."

 All in a vat tub: ...Mmmmmm!
 Butta Vanilla! (at Mrs. Richmans Creamery)